danielopdahl/mkdocs-netlify/docs/about.md

 ---
-title: something
+title: about
 ---
 # About

-This is the about page.
+This is the about page, with new text.